 Process Improvement implies refinements or changes to the process.
 Without fully understanding a process and the links it has to other organizational processes, we risk simply making changes rather than improvements.

-In this workshop, after a quick review on the process mapping notions addressed in the Introduction to Business Process Improvement workshop (prerequisite), we capture and document an existing end-to-end process using an extended set of recognized standards for process modeling and mapping.
+In this course, after a quick review on the process mapping notions addressed in the Introduction to Business Process Improvement course (prerequisite), we capture and document an existing end-to-end process using an extended set of recognized standards for process modeling and mapping.
 We then analyze our AS-IS (current state) process to understand the opportunities for improvement before designing and modeling the optimized version of our (future state) process.

-Emphasis in this workshop is on practicing with 4 process maps and analysis techniques so that we can competently determine what tools to use when.
+Emphasis in this course is on practicing with 4 process maps and analysis techniques so that we can competently determine what tools to use when.
 This will allow you to get right to work applying your new skills.

 Email Reminder Date: